alessandrocornacchia/uview/cadvisor-scalability/README.md

 ## Prerequisites

-To deploy containers, `docker` and `docker compose` are required.
-Check if they are installed by running:
+Check if 'docker` is installed and if you have the permissions:
 ```bash
 docker --version
 docker compose version